mit-pdos/noria/README.md

    folder.
 These will likely move into [noria-benchmarks](https://github.com/mit-pdos/noria-benchmarks) in the near future.
-The most frequently used one is `vote`, which runs the vote benchmark from §8.2 in the paper.
+The most frequently used one is `vote`, which runs the vote benchmark from §8.2 of the OSDI paper.
 You can run it in a bunch of different ways (`--help` should be useful), and with a bunch of different backends.
 The `localsoup` backend is the one that's easiest to get up and running with.
  - [`channel/`](channel/): a wrapper around TCP channels that Noria uses to communicate between clients and servers, and inside the data-flow